giulioturrisi/elevation_mapping_cpu/README.md

 where in **/your_path_to/dls1_melodic/** you can put the true path of the folder you created in step 1.

-6. activate the docker container `elevation_mapping_cpu_docker`
+6. activate the docker container:

+    `elevation_mapping_cpu_docker`